-The authority of the Commission to initiate investigations that may result in the application of sanctions expires after a term of 10 years following the date the underlying conduct was performed.
-The authority of the Commission to initiate a criminal action expires seven-and-a-half years after issuance by the Commission of the resolution concluding that a party is liable for conducting monopolistic practices.
+The authority of the Commission to initiate investigations that may result in the application of sanctions expires after a term of ten (10) years following the date on which the underlying conduct was performed.
+The authority of the Commission to initiate a criminal action expires ten (10) years after issuance by the Commission of the resolution concluding that a party is liable for conducting monopolistic practices.
 In the case of merger control, the transactions not subject to notice cannot be investigated after a one-year term, following the date of completion of the transaction.